MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 Cost optimization is about understanding your different configuration options and recommended best practices to reduce unnecessary expenses and improve operational efficiencies.
 Before you follow the guidance in this article, we recommend you review the following resources:

 - [Cost optimization design principles](../cost-optimization/principles.md).
-- How pricing and cost management works in Azure Stack HCI compared to ???
 - Azure Stack HCI is priced on a per physical core basis, for on-premises clusters.
 If you are a Windows Server Datacenter customer with active Software Assurance (SA), you may choose to exchange core licenses to activate Azure Hybrid Benefit, which waives the Azure Stack HCI per core costs and Windows Server subscription.
 Review [Azure Hybrid Benefit](/windows-server/get-started/azure-hybrid-benefit) for more information.

-When discussing cost optimization with Azure Stack HCI, it's important to distinguish between *cost of cluster resources* and *cost of workload resources*.
+When discussing cost optimization with Azure Stack HCI, it's important to distinguish between _cost of cluster resources_ and _cost of workload resources_.
 Cluster resources are a shared responsibility between the cluster admin and their resource provider, while workload resources are the domain of a developer.
 Azure Stack HCI has considerations and recommendations for both of these roles.

 In the **design checklist** and **list of recommendations**, call-outs are made to indicate whether each choice is applicable to cluster architecture, workload architecture, or both.